amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 ## II.
 The Accounting Firm Paradox

-Professional services firms are built on a fragile equilibrium: they monetize complexity they can no longer justify.
+<span class="highlight-text">Professional services firms are built on a fragile equilibrium: they monetize complexity they can no longer justify.</span>

 Take a typical accounting firm.
 Partners bill $500 an hour for work largely performed by juniors earning a fraction of that.
 The firm's margins exist because the work is messy, reconciling spreadsheets, cross-checking approvals, passing information between systems that were never designed to talk to each other.
 None of this is elegant, but for decades it worked because managing complexity was the service.

 Here's the paradox: AI orchestration makes that complexity disappear.
 The approvals, reconciliations, and reviews-of-reviews that once justified armies of analysts now compress into a handful of orchestrated workflows.
 The work that generated the billable hours doesn't get automated, it evaporates.

-But that puts these firms in an impossible bind.
+<span class="marginnote">The Innovator's Dilemma, but worse.
+Christensen's incumbents could at least retreat upmarket.
+These firms have nowhere to go because the entire value layer -- not just the low end -- is collapsing.</span>But that puts these firms in an impossible bind.
 To adopt AI orchestration would be to reveal that their business model rests on scaffolding, processes designed to manage fragmentation that no longer needs to exist.
 They can't pivot without destroying themselves.
 They're like the Titanic, trying to steer after the iceberg has already torn through the hull.

-Meanwhile, their clients are waking up.
-Once a CFO realizes they're paying $5,000 for work an AI system can handle for $50, the illusion collapses.
-This isn't just accounting, the same pattern is emerging across healthcare administration, freight brokerage, property management, insurance, compliance.
+Meanwhile, their clients are waking up. <span class="highlight-text">Once a CFO realizes they're paying $5,000 for work an AI system can handle for $50, the illusion collapses.</span> This isn't just accounting, the same pattern is emerging across healthcare administration, freight brokerage, property management, insurance, compliance.
 Entire industries built on human coordination are now structurally mispriced.

 This is why private equity and rollup operators are moving so aggressively.
 They're not betting on growth the old way; they're buying companies trapped inside outdated operating models and rebuilding them around orchestration-first workflows.
 They're exploiting an arbitrage hiding in plain sight: